Gavin Patterson: Early life

-He was born in Altrincham in Greater Manchester in 1967, and attended schools in Warrington and Yeovil.
+He was born in Altrincham, Cheshire, on 6 September 1967, and attended schools in Warrington and Yeovil.
 He graduated from Emmanuel College, Cambridge with a bachelor's degree in chemical engineering.

 Career

 Early career

-Prior to BT, he spent four years at Virgin Media and nine years at Procter & Gamble.
-Patterson is a Non-Executive Director at British Airways, the APAX-backed AI business Fractal, and a Trustee of the British Museum.

 He was European head of marketing at Procter & Gamble for their Pantene line of hair products.
 In 2000, he joined the cable company Telewest, managing their television services.
 In 2004, he moved to BT to be the managing director of their consumer division.
 He launched BT Vision which provided on-demand TV and subsequently was responsible for their broadband offerings such as the optical fibre service, BT Infinity.
 At BT, his management style was a mix of relaxed, stylish marketing with aggressive cost-cutting.
 He was known for his flamboyant appearance of romantic black hair and open shirt collars.
 The previous chief executive, Ian Livingston, said of him, "...one button undone was fine, two was a bit racy, and three was Gavin."
 This marketing-executive style was novel and successful in the conservative corporate culture of BT and, as a high-flyer, he joined the board of BT in 2008.

 BT

 He was appointed chief executive of the BT Group in 2013 to replace Ian Livingston who was ennobled to join the government as Baron Livingston of Parkhead and Minister of State for Trade and Investment.

-During his tenure at BT, the firm completed the U.K. rollout of the superfast fiber and started the deployment of the ultrafast fiber.
-He led the $19.7 billion acquisition of EE, launched BT Sport, expanded BT’s cybersecurity practice, and championed BT’s social purpose agenda.
-He joined BT in 2004 as MD Consumer and joined the board as CEO of BT Retail in 2008.